 We are surrounded by useful and often attractive glass bottles and jars; it is a shame to waste them.
-You may want to reuse bottles and jars simply for storage or re-purpose the glass for a neat Pinterest idea, but first you must think about getting the labels off bottles.
+You may want to reuse bottles and jars simply for storage or re-purpose the glass for a neat Pinterest idea, but first you must know how to get the labels off bottles easily.

-The best way of getting labels off bottles and jars:
+The best way to get the labels off Bottles and Jars:

-I am a homebrewer.
-I am always getting the labels off bottles because having to buy bottles all the time is a drag.
+I am a home brewer.
+I need to know how to get labels off bottles because having to buy bottles all the time is a drag.
 It was important to me that I find an effective way to get the labels off bottles on a large scale.
 I tried many different methods, but when I started using oxygen-based cleanser, I stopped experimenting.
-This method is by far the easiest way I have found.
+This method is by far the easiest way.

 Related post: Cheap and Easy Homebrewing

-Once I found an easy method to get the labels off bottles, I started saving all kinds of glass containers to reuse and re-purpose.
+Once I figured out how to get the labels off bottles easily, I started saving all kinds of glass containers to reuse and re-purpose.
 I use them to store food, office supplies, and garage stuff.
-I also learned how to cut the bottles and jars to use in little decoration projects.
+I also learned how to cut the wine bottles etc. to use in little decoration projects.

 These yard-sale candles were giving me fits.
 They floated around the house for ages since we had nothing that could hold them safely.
 I decided to embed them in plaster inside some pickle jars.
 The solution is not very elegant, but it worked.